modbas/mad76/doc/teachmad76io/teachmad76io.md

     -   Connect RC 1 to socket SV 1

     -   Check if blue LED switches with power

+    No results need to be documented for this exercise.

 <figure>
 <img src="measpowervolt.png" id="F-measpowervolt" alt="" /><figcaption>Exercise 2: Measure power supply voltage</figcaption>